We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 4. Test Your Parking Booking System

-The owner(s) of the service can also access a calendar view of all the bookings, including an indication of what slots have been taken on a daily basis already.
+The Admins of the booking service can access a calendar view of all the bookings, including an indication of what slots have been taken on a daily basis.

 As you will see below, 3 out of 20 available parking slots have been taken – watch out as the use of the word ‘seats’ might be somewhat confusing.